helllostar/helllostar.github.io/workshopjoin/_posts/zafree/2016-04-08-imran-mondal.md

 email:        imran.2057@gmail.com
 website:      https://imranmondal.com

-bio: "Cheerful, lively.
+bio: "He is cheerful, lively.
 A designer, also does develop.
-Likes to be alone.
+No friends around, so likes to be alone.
 He bears his educational expenses.
 Does a bit freelancing.
 Doesn't like to be pitied."

 company:     	Marketever
 companyURL:   https://marketever.com